rhayes777/PyAutoFit/docs/overview/result.rst

     median_pdf_vector = [float(np.percentile(samples[:, i], [50])) for i in range(model.prior_count)]

-The ``median_pdf_vector`` is readily available from the ``Samples`` object for you convenience (and if a nested sampling ``NonLinearSearch`` is used, it will use an appropriate method to estimate the parameters):
+The ``median_pdf_vector`` is readily available from the ``Samples`` object for you convenience (and if a nested sampling non-linear search is used, it will use an appropriate method to estimate the parameters):

 .. code-block:: bash